 The Nordic Countries

-Although Denmark, Norway and Sweden are all independent nations, their healthcare systems and reimbursement practices are similar.
+Although Denmark, Norway, and Sweden are all independent nations, their healthcare systems and reimbursement practices are similar.
 Differences lie largely in administration.
 Noteworthy is that the cost of drug reimbursement has risen rapidly and varies from one country to another, with the highest costs being in Sweden.

 While comparatively small in terms of population, these new players on the pharmaceutical scene show great market potential because of historically high levels of healthcare expenditure, well-developed healthcare infrastructure and clinicians’ willingness to prescribe new medications.
 Furthermore, navigating diverse market access is becoming increasingly important across all nations.

 To sum up, advantageous conditions for product innovation in the Nordic market have already been created.
 Considering all the positive factors—the rapidly developing OTC market, an increase in pharmacies since deregulation and rather high reimbursement rates—we can conclude that there is good reason to enter the Nordic pharmacy market.
+Simply contact us for more information.

 Interested in this market ?